cdeucher/aws-ses-dkim-dmarc/README.md

 ---
 `DMARC` : Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication protocol that uses Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) to detect email spoofing.
       In order to comply with DMARC, messages must be authenticated through either SPF or DKIM, or both.

+      Email spoofing: I's a technique used in spam and phishing attacks to trick users into thinking a message came from a person or entity they either know or can trust.

 example: `_dmarc.example.com	TXT	"v=DMARC1;p=quarantine;pct=25;rua=mailto:dmarcreports@example.com"`
 - [Specification](https://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dmarc.html)